 ACEP ID:

-According to CMS, Congress enacted the Emergency Medical Treatment & Labor Act (EMTALA) in 1986 “to ensure public access to emergency services regardless of ability to pay’.
+According to CMS, Congress enacted the Emergency Medical Treatment & Active Labor Act (EMTALA) in 1986 “to ensure public access to emergency services regardless of ability to pay”.
 Section 1867 of the Social Security Act imposes specific obligations on Medicare-participating hospitals that offer emergency services to provide a medical screening examination (MSE) when a request is made for examination or treatment for an emergency medical condition (EMC), including active labor, regardless of an individual's ability to pay.
-Hospitals are then required to provide stabilizing treatment for patients with EMCs.
-If a hospital is unable to stabilize a patient within its capability, or if the patient requests, an appropriate transfer should be implemented.”
+Hospitals and specifically emergency departments are then required to provide stabilizing treatment for patients with EMCs.
+If a hospital is unable to stabilize a patient within its capability, or if the patient requests, an appropriate transfer should be implemented.

-As outlined above, EMTALA obligates Medicare participating hospitals to provide a medical screening examination when a patient presents to the emergency department for examination or treatment for an emergency medical condition (EMC).
+As outlined in FAQ 1, EMTALA obligates Medicare participating hospitals to provide a medical screening examination when a patient presents to the emergency department for examination or treatment for an emergency medical condition (EMC).
 Until the medical screening examination is provided, hospitals may not query the patient about insurance or payment.
-EMTALA is, basically, an unfunded federal mandate with the greatest responsibility placed on the hospitals and emergency physicians who provide this care shouldering the financial burden of providing EMTALA related medical care whether or not payment is made, according to the EMTALA Fact Sheet prepared by ACEP.
+EMTALA is an unfunded federal mandate with the greatest responsibility placed on the hospitals and emergency physicians who provide this care shouldering the financial burden of providing EMTALA related medical care whether payment is made.

 EMTALA applies when an individual "comes to the emergency department."
-A dedicated emergency department is defined as "licensed by the State . . . as an . . . emergency department” or “is held out to the public . . . as a place that provides care for emergency medical conditions."
-This means that hospital-based outpatient clinics are not obligated under EMTALA unless they provide more than one-third of care as unscheduled AND those 1/3 visits are emergency medical conditions as defined by the statute.
+A dedicated emergency department is defined as "licensed by the State...as an...emergency department" or "is held out to the public...as a place that provides care for emergency medical conditions (as above)."
+This means that hospital-based outpatient clinics are not obligated under EMTALA unless they provide more than one-third of care as unscheduled AND those one-third visits are emergency medical conditions as defined by the statute.
 EMTALA applies to all aspects of emergency care, including specialists, all available tests and procedures, and anything else necessary to determine or stabilize an emergency medical condition.
-Additionally, a hospital must report any time it has reason to believe it may have received an individual who has been transferred in an unstable condition in violation of EMTALA.
+Additionally, a hospital must report any time it has reason to believe it may have received an individual who has been transferred in an unstable condition in violation of requirements of EMTALA.

-Health insurance companies for years have denied claims based on the final diagnoses instead of the presenting symptoms that initially brought the patient to the emergency department seeking treatment.
-For example, if a patient presented to the emergency department with chest pain, but it turned out to be gastric reflux or non-cardiac related, the insurance company would deny payment as non-emergent.
+Health plans for years have denied claims based on the final diagnoses instead of the presenting symptoms that initially brought the patient to the emergency department seeking treatment.
+For example, if a patient presented to the emergency department with chest pain, but it turned out to be gastric reflux or non-cardiac related, the insurance company would deny payment or down code the claim as non-emergent.
+Among several different approaches, one of the most common was to measure the final diagnosis against the health plan’s list of “non-emergent diagnoses” and then down code the claim from a higher E&M level to a lower level if the final diagnosis appeared on the list.
+Often, the reimbursement for the lower level was deemed to be a “triage fee” in the $15-25 per visit range.

 The Prudent Layperson language, adopted individually by most States, defines an emergency medical condition as: A medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) such that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in: a) placing the patient’s health in serious jeopardy; b) serious impairment to bodily functions; or c) serious dysfunction of any bodily organ or part.